kentonl/e2e-coref/README.md

 ## Getting Started

 * Install python (either 2 or 3) requirements: `pip install -r requirements.txt`
+* Download pretrained models at https://drive.google.com/file/d/1fkifqZzdzsOEo0DXMzCFjiNXqsKG_cHi
+  * Move the downloaded file to the root of the repo and extract: `tar -xzvf e2e-coref.tgz`
-* Download pretrained word embeddings and build custom kernels by running `setup_all.sh`.
+* Download GloVe embeddings and build custom kernels by running `setup_all.sh`.
   * There are 3 platform-dependent ways to build custom TensorFlow kernels.
 Please comment/uncomment the appropriate lines in the script.
-* Run one of the following:
-  * To use the pretrained model only, run `setup_pretrained.sh`
 * To train your own models, run `setup_training.sh`
   * This assumes access to OntoNotes 5.0.
 Please edit the `ontonotes_path` variable.

 ## Training Instructions